IADR Neuroscience Group Investigator Awards by Wiley-Blackwell Journal of Oral Rehabilitation

 - Adherence to allocated presentation time (2 min.).

-The three winners of the Award will be invited to attend the IADR Neuroscience group business meeting taking place during the IADR General Session, at which they will receive the Awards.
+The winners of the Award will be invited to attend the IADR Neuroscience group business meeting taking place during the IADR General Session, at which they will receive the Awards.
 The cash Awards will be given at a later date (usually 3-4 weeks after the meeting) and the engraved plaque and diplomas will be mailed to the award recipients after the meeting.

 List of previous 1st prize Recipients: